h8liu-archives/luna/readme.md

-I will first specify a strict subset of ARM which provides MIPS-like functionality (much less powerful but simpler to undertand), and then build a simple, stupid, straight-forward, and slow compiler targeting this intruction subset.
-When I have the compiler working, I will start writing a simple OS with this compiler.
+I will first specify a strict subset of ARM which provides MIPS-like functionality (much less powerful but simpler to undertand), and then build a simple, stupid, slow and straight-forward compiler for a customized language targeting this intruction subset.
+When I have the compiler working, I will start writing a simple OS with this language using this compiler.

-Eventually, every piece of code in this project will not only be working, but also be reviewed by a bunch of reviewers that has no understanding on the code design.
-I will use all kinds of methods (comments, documentation, tutorials, examples, live-demos, playground, whatever) to help the reviewers to understand the code.
-After all, the purpose of this project is to produce human-comprehensible code, but not yet-another compiler/operating system.
+Eventually, my dream is that we have a working small toy operating system that can compile itself on Raspberry Pi, and every piece of code in this project will not only be working, but also be reviewed by a bunch of reviewers that has no understanding on the project design at first.
+I will use all kinds of methods (comments, documentation, tutorials, examples, live-demos, playground, whatever) to help the reviewers understand the implementation details.
+After all, the purpose of this project is to produce human-comprehensible code, rather than yet-another compiler/operating system.

-You are always welcome to contribute.
+If you find this project intersting, you are always welcome to contribute.
 Besides programmers, I am also trying to find volunteers to review the code and provide feedback on if they can understand the code or not, and what might help to make them understand.
+Please feel free to send me [email](mailto:liulonnie@gmail.com).

 Thanks.